New York, NY

 Buses may drop off groups at State Street or Whitehall Street.
 There is no parking at the museum.
 There are several parking garages located nearby.
 Click here for current parking options.

 Visitor Services desks on the Second Floor in the Great Hall provide information on daily tours, programs, and screenings.
-Public tours for families and adult groups are given daily, Monday through Friday, at 1 & 3 PM, and Sundays at 3 PM.
+Public tours for families and adult groups are given daily, Monday through Friday, at 1 & 3 PM.

 The National Museum of the American Indian–New York is accessible to people with disabilities.
 Groups and those with special needs are asked to use the ground floor entrance to the museum.
 All exhibitions are wheelchair accessible.
 Wheelchairs are available free of charge on the ground floor of the museum, and may be obtained on request from the security staff.
 Additional accessibility services can be provided at no cost, with two weeks advance notice.